jwtanx/Hello-World-Of-Everything/Go/Code/README.md

 // Custom type "extended" from the base string type deck []string // This can be imagined as like the type of deck == slice

-// Receiver function named print which only allow the custom type to use this function
+// Receiver function named print which only allow any variables with this custom type to use this function
 // This is like adding a new method to the custom data type func (d deck) print() { // The one letter param is the naming convention for the custom data type
 	for i, card := range d {